-This is reflected in our recognition as a top decile performer amongst Canadian publicly listed companies in governance practices, as a 2016 Climate "A" List performer by CDP, and our regular appearances as a Best Workplace in the Great Place to Work® Institute's annual rankings in Canada, France, The Netherlands and Germany.
+This is reflected in our recognition as a top decile performer amongst Canadian publicly listed companies in governance practices, as a 2019 Climate "A" List performer by CDP, and our frequent appearances as a Best Workplace in the Great Place to Work® Institute's annual rankings in Canada and Germany.
 In addition, we emphasize strategic community investment in each of our operating areas.

 We believe that this approach is an integral part of our company’s success, and is closely aligned with the ideals and goals expressed in the Sustainable Development Goals, which you will see us refer to throughout this report as part of our strategy.
 102-15

-Vermilion’s asset base comprises a diversified product and project portfolio that receives premium pricing.
+Vermilion’s asset base comprises a diversified product and project portfolio that received premium advantage pricing.
 This increases the stability of our cash flows and our flexibility in allocating our exploration and development capital.
 The result is a consistently strong return on capital, reliable growth, and exposure to robust end markets that include:

 Our success is made possible by the superlative efforts of more than 1000 staff (employees and contractors, as of December 2019) located throughout our operations, and through an extensive supply chain.

-In 2017, our supply chain represented more than 6,157 entities and an investment from Vermilion of more than $588 million.
+In 2019, our supply chain represented more than 9,000 entities and an investment from Vermilion of more than $980 million.
 This encompassed a wide range of inputs, including specialized field expertise and technology, supplies ranging from drilling mud to event facilities, and expert consultant advice.
 It is extremely important to us that our suppliers not only deliver a sound financial investment in their goods and services, but operate in a manner that aligns with the values that guide our own corporate culture.
 As a result, we have strict requirements for third-party vendors who do business with Vermilion.102-29

 Vermilion’s Strategic Plan includes six key Strategic Objectives: